-We have an unsecured revolving credit facility with Contran that, as amended, provides for borrowings from Contran of up to \$360 million.
-The facility, as amended, bears interest at prime plus 1% (5.50% at December 31, 2017), payable quarterly, and is due on demand, but in any event no earlier than December 31, 2019.
-The facility contains no financial covenants or other financial restrictions.
+During 2021, we had an unsecured revolving promissory note with Contran whereby Contran agreed to loan us up to \$320 million, bearing interest at prime plus 1% (4.25% at December 31, 2021), payable quarterly, with all principal and unpaid interest due on demand, but in any event no earlier than December 31, 2022.
+At December 31, 2021, the unsecured revolving promissory note with Contran was amended to reduce the borrowing limit to \$225 million and extend the demand period to no earlier than December 31, 2023.
+The agreement contains no financial covenants or other financial restrictions.
 We pay an unused commitment fee quarterly to Contran on the available balance (except during periods during which Contran would be a net borrower from us).
-The amount of any outstanding loans from Contran at any time under the facility is solely at the discretion of Contran.
-The largest amount of principal outstanding under this facility during 2017 was \$284.3 million.
-In 2017, we paid an aggregate of \$14.6 million of interest and unused commitment fees to Contran under this facility.
-We expect this relationship with Contran will continue in 2018.
+Loans made from Contran at any time under the agreement are solely at Contran's discretion.
+During 2021, Contran made no loans to Valhi, Valhi repaid an aggregate of \$97.8 million, and the largest amount of principal outstanding under the loan was \$270.7 million.
+At December 31, 2021, the outstanding balance of such loan from Contran was \$172.9 million.
+During 2021, we paid an aggregate of \$10.4 million of interest and unused commitment fees to Contran under this facility.
+We expect this relationship with Contran will continue in 2022.

-In March 2017, our management made a presentation to our audit committee regarding our loan from Contran.
+In March 2021, our management made a presentation to our audit committee regarding our loan from Contran.
 Among other things during such presentation, the committee was informed of the following (in addition to the matters described above):

-- We currently have no third party credit facility in place, and previous attempts by us to obtain a credit facility from a third party in the recent past on terms reasonably acceptable to us have been unsuccessful (and in any event the third-party credit facility would have been on a secured basis); - One of Contran's sources of liquidity is currently a secured revolving credit facility with a third-party bank, with outstanding borrowings by Contran under this facility bearing interest at the prime rate, and this facility would be one source of liquidity for any loans Contran may make from time to time to us under our loan from Contran. - The interest rate we are currently paying on outstanding borrowings under our loan from Contran, while higher than the interest rate Contran is currently paying under its third-party revolving credit facility, is reasonable as compared to such Contran third-party interest rate, given among other things consideration of Contran's creditworthiness in relation to our creditworthiness and that Contran's loan to us would reasonably be at an interest rate higher as compared to the interest rate on Contran's borrowings under its third-party revolving credit facility.
+- we currently have no third party credit facility in place, and previous attempts by us to obtain a credit facility from a third party in the recent past on terms reasonably acceptable to us have been unsuccessful (and in any event the third-party credit facility would have been on a secured basis); - one of Contran's sources of liquidity is currently a secured revolving credit facility with a third-party bank, with outstanding borrowings by Contran under this facility bearing interest at the prime rate, and this facility would be one source of liquidity for any loans Contran may make from time to time to us under our loan from Contran; and - the interest rate we are currently paying on outstanding borrowings under our loan from Contran, while higher than the interest rate Contran is currently paying under its third-party revolving credit facility, is reasonable as compared to such Contran third-party interest rate, given among other things consideration of Contran's creditworthiness in relation to our creditworthiness and that Contran's loan to us would reasonably be at an interest rate higher as compared to the interest rate on Contran's borrowings under its third-party revolving credit facility.

-As part of such presentation, our chief financial officer, after consultation with our treasurer and other members of our management, advised the committee of his belief that the terms of our loan from Contran are fair and reasonable to us, and are on terms no less favorable than we could otherwise obtain from unrelated parties, and provided the committee with his recommendation that the committee approve, adopt and ratify our loan from Contran in all respects.
+As part of such presentation, our then-serving chief financial officer, after consultation with our treasurer and other members of our management, advised the committee of his belief that the terms of our loan from Contran are fair and reasonable to us, and are on terms no less favorable than we could otherwise obtain from unrelated parties, and provided the committee with his recommendation that the committee approve, adopt and ratify our loan from Contran, as most recently amended, in all respects.